lightoj-dev/problem-tutorials/1075/en.md

 Now since we know the __ultimate start point__, we also have __what is next, after that, then again after that... to the ultimate end point__.

-Now if we just loop following up to the number of `steps` required, we get all the outputs.
+Now if we just loop the following until the number of `steps` required, we get all the outputs.
 ```
 Current Place's Name = <Unique Number, Place>[Current Place's ID]
 Next Place's ID = Next Destination[Current Place's ID]